daniel-munro/ratgtex-pipeline/README.md

 #### FASTQ files

-The FASTQ files can be in any accessible location.
-Currently only single-read RNA-Seq is implemented, but paired-end will also be supported soon.
+The RNA-seq FASTQ files can be single-read or paired-end.
+There can be more than one file or file pair per sample, and all will be used.

-#### `rn{6/7}/{tissue}/fastq_map.txt`
+#### `{version}/{tissue}/fastq_map.txt`

 A tab-delimited file with no header containing the paths to each FASTQ file and the rat IDs they correspond to.
 Or, for paired-end reads, each row contains the first FASTQ path, second FASTQ path, and rat ID per file pair.
 - If multiple files map to the same ID, i.e. the ID appears in multiple rows, reads from those files will be aligned into one BAM file.
 - You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
 That way `fastq_map.txt` can just contain the remainder of the path to each file (including any subdirectories as necessary).
-- Any listed files whose rat IDs are not in `rn{6/7}/{tissue}/rat_ids.txt` will be ignored.
+- Any listed files whose rat IDs are not in `{version}/{tissue}/rat_ids.txt` will be ignored.

-#### `rn{6/7}/{tissue}/rat_ids.txt`
+#### `{version}/{tissue}/rat_ids.txt`

 A file listing the rat IDs for the dataset, one per line.
 This list determines which samples are included in the processing.

-#### `geno_rn{6/7}/{dataset}.vcf.gz`
+#### `geno/{dataset}.vcf.gz`

 A VCF file containing the genotypes for one or more tissues.
 If multiple tissues came from the same project and have overlapping sets of individuals, they use the same VCF file.
-These are created using `scripts/genotypes_rn{6/7}.sh`, which ensures that REF alleles match the reference genome and that the VCFs are otherwise compatible with the pipeline.
+These are created using `scripts/setup/genotypes_rn{6/7}.sh`, which ensures that REF alleles match the reference genome and that the VCFs are otherwise compatible with the pipeline.
 Specify the dataset name in a tissue- or dataset-specific config file as described below.

 ## Running